practicalli/spacemacs/improving-code/index.md

 A consistent format of your code base makes it much more readable and therefore understandable by the development team.
 The `clojure-mode` does manage basic formatting of your code, especially code indentation.

-Spacemacs can be configured to automatically check and adjust any formatiing as you type.
+Spacemacs can be configured to automatically check and adjust any formatting as you type.